hww3/finscribe/README.txt

      when you get the > prompt, enter:

      application->install();

-     answer the questions to set the password and email address for the administrator user.

      quit

      your application database will be populated with an initial user and